metno/emep-ctm/Subrun.rst

 Read external BCs
 ~~~~~~~~~~~~~~~~~

-Reading BCs from a different model is more involved than the previous example.
-The vertical axis and variables in the file need to be mapped to the
-corresponding model variables.
+So far only BC created by the model itself have been used.
+Reading external BCs , i.e. produced by other means (another model for example) is more involved.
+The chemical species may be different and the vertical levels also.
+The vertical axis and variables in the file need then to be mapped to the corresponding model variables.

 :numref:`nest-mybc-config` shows an example to read every 3 hours from an external
 BC file.
 The model will read 3 variables from ``MyBC.nc``: |O3|, NO, and |NO2|.